AdrienPinheiro/CA-CIB_DeepSession/Java_Angular_Typescript/README.md

 #### Challenge Tasks:
 1. **Back-end Development**:
    - Build a complete RESTful API for managing movies.
-   - Implement CRUD operations and error handling.
+   - Implement CRUD operations, tests and error handling.
    - Optimize the code and ensure security.

 2. **Front-end Development**:
    - Create a user interface for interacting with the API.
-   - Implement forms for adding, editing, and deleting movies.
+   - Implement forms for adding, editing, and deleting movies with tests.
    - Ensure responsive design and user-friendly experience.

 3. **Integration and Testing**:
-   - Integrate the front-end with the back-end.
    - Write and run tests to ensure the application works correctly.
    - Optionally, add advanced features like search, documentation, and CI/CD pipelines.